Phonics – Wilson Fundations Overview

 Here are extra suggestions to help your child thrive:

-• Review letter sounds daily for 1–2 minutes
+• Review the letter sounds daily for 1–2 minutes

 • Have students tap or finger-slide sounds while decoding